 - All types of fresh fruits and vegetables – the consumption of fresh fruits and vegetables, allows the body to reach the necessary sources of vitamins and minerals.
 When the body after training is supported by vitamins and minerals – it is more resistant but also more rested.

 Vitamins and minerals occupy an important place in the formation of muscles.
-They preserve the muscular and bone system, which are exposed to effort during the training, but they also help with other functions in the body.
+They preserve the muscular and bone system, which are exposed to the effort during the training, but they also help with other functions in the body.

-Proteins are macromolecules that make up 18-20% of the human body (found in the blood, muscles, skin, bones).
+Proteins are macromolecules that makeup 18-20% of the human body (found in the blood, muscles, skin, bones).

 Proteins are vital to human health.
 They should make up 10-15% of the daily meal.
-The need for protein can be quantitative (depends on the amount of nitrogen) and qualitative (depends on the amount of amino acids).
+The need for protein can be quantitative (depends on the amount of nitrogen) and qualitative (depends on the number of amino acids).
 It’s considered that 0.8 grams of protein per kg of body weight should be taken daily.
 In pregnant women, 6 grams of protein should be added, and in infants – 17 of grams proteins with high biological value (eggs, milk).